orion3dgames/gridder/README.md

 - Really easy to use and customize
 - Expanding preview with details
 - Smooth Scrolling
+- Callbacks (so you can launch other plugins)

 ### Coming soon ...
 - A new theme!